-Our Sunday Service will be Live Streamed this week at 10am onour YouTube channel and on Facebook Live.
+Our Sunday Service will be Live Streamed at 10am onour YouTube channel.
+There is no 8am Service.

 Click for Sunday BulletinClick to make a donation to First Parish